MJoergen/nexys4ddr/offloader/Episodes/ep03_-_Ethernet/README.md

 simulation of just the Ethernet module.
 This takes place in the testbench file tb\_eth.vhd.
 To run the simulation, just type "make" in the eth directory.

-The actual test consist of sending a number of frames first into the eth\_tx module and then connect directly to the eth\_rx module, thus effectively simulating a loopback in the Ethernet PHY.
-This happens in lines 128-163.
+The actual test consists of sending a number of frames first into the eth\_tx module and then connect directly to the eth\_rx module, thus effectively simulating a loopback in the Ethernet PHY.

-To save a lot of duplicate code, I've made use of a common procedure written in lines 54-81.
+To save a lot of duplicate code, I've made use of a common procedure written in lines 55-87.
 VHDL procedures are only rarely used, but can be convenient particularly when writing test benches.

 To assist in simulation, and for future use, I've added two additional modules, wide2byte.vhd and byte2wide.vhd, that can translate between a stream of bytes and a stream of words, where the word size is configurable.
-In the testbench the word size is set to 512 bits, i.e. 64 bytes.
-This is seen in the file eth/tb\_eth.vhd lines 109-125 and 166-181.
+In the testbench the word size is set to 60 bytes.
+This is seen in the file eth/tb\_eth.vhd lines 115-131 and 166-181.
+The value of 60 bytes chosen for the word size is convenient because it matches the Ethernet minimum required frame size.
+This will become more clear in later episodes.

 ### Byte-ordering
 As soon as we concatenate several bytes together in a wider data bus, the issue